-Stokke has 3-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Stokke has a 3-year warranty from the original date of purchase and you have to be the original owner.

 Where to buy it

-I buy most of my strollers on Amazon because it usually has the lowest prices, free shipping, free returns and no tax.
-You can get Stokke Scoot for at around $499 on Amazon + FREE shipping/FREE returns and NO sales tax and it comes with cup holder, rain cover and bug net (bumper bar needs to be purchased separately).
+You can get Stokke Scoot for around $499 and it comes with a cup holder, rain cover, and bug net (bumper bar needs to be purchased separately).
 I was not able to find a good sale on this luxury stroller.